NoxTGM/dwarf-ip/README.md

 # dwarf-ip
-A small educational project that utilisizes [tkinter map view](https://github.com/TomSchimansky/TkinterMapView) to create a GUI application to search for addresses and IP addresses.
+A small educational project that utilisizes [TkinterMapView](https://github.com/TomSchimansky/TkinterMapView) to create a GUI application to search for addresses and IP addresses.
 This is a small project that was made quickly so it might not be working in some cases.

 ## ⚙️ Installation